foonetic/solana-multiplexer/README.md

 a client would like to access the lowest latency account data among a large pool of RPC nodes.

-The multiplexer currently supports all JSON RPC requests by forwarding round-robin to a single HTTP endpoint.
+The multiplexer currently supports all JSON HTTP RPC requests (i.e. including transactions) by forwarding round-robin to a single HTTP endpoint.

 The following subset of PubSub subscriptions is supported: